 Promote local produce to overseas visitors

 Explain menus and any daily specials

-Take customer orders via a computerized system or on a notepad
+Take customer orders via a computerised system or on a notepad

 Prepare bills for meals and drinks and give them to customers